dapr/proposals/20260318-RS-workflow-external-event-timer-tracking.md

 ### Alternatives considered

 **Add a new event type to the workflow history.** This would grow the history size, which we want to keep as lean as possible.
-Attaching the context to the existing timer event is a better fit.
+Attaching the origin to the existing timer event is a better fit.

 **Query workflow history directly.** This is not possible.
 Replaying history requires executing the workflow code, which runs in the SDK on the customer side.
 We have no access to it, so we cannot determine the current state by replaying history alone.